wearefuturegov/scout-x/README.md

 - `SENDGRID_API_KEY`: needed to send pinned services by email
 - `SENDGRID_TEMPLATE_ID`: the ID of a [dynamic Sendgrid template](https://sendgrid.com/docs/ui/sending-email/how-to-send-an-email-with-dynamic-transactional-templates/) that expects a `{{{pins}}}` data variable.
 - `EMAIL_FROM`: the "from" address for emails.
 Should be a verified Sendgrid sender.
-Defaults to CHANGEME@CHANGEME.com if not given.
 - `EMAIL_HOST`: URLs in emails will be built using this host.